Skip to main content

 7-Eleven Inc. is closing 444 underperforming stores in North America as the convenience store chain cited lower traffic and sales along with a downturn in its cigarette business as key reasons for its decision.

-With 13,000 locations in the U.S., Canada, and Mexico, the store closures impact about 3% of its 13,000 locations across the region.
+With 13,000 locations in the U.S., Canada, and Mexico, the store closures impact about 3% of its stores across the region.
 The announcement also comes after Alimentation Couche-Tard Inc. boosted its buyout offer to 7-Eleven parent Seven & i Holdings to $47.2 billion, up from an earlier offer of $38.5 billion.

 Officials with the company said the convenience store chain is pursuing sustained business growth and enhanced capital efficiency in the context of a tough consumer spending environment, particularly among young and middle-income earners.